 The 21st century labor market is fast-changing, increasingly global, and technology driven.
 In our increasingly diverse world, the study of sociology provides you with the following general skills that employers are seeking in 21st century workers: ability to formulate innovative ideas and develop solutions to complex problems; strong critical thinking skills; ethical judgement; ability to work in diverse teams; conduct research; do evidenced-based analysis.
 A minimum cumulative GPA of 2.0 in attempted coursework at Fayetteville State University is required for acceptance into the undergraduate degree program in Sociology.
-This restriction does not apply to transfer students and students without a GPA.

 The learning never stops in the field of sociology, and this is the reason I decided to major in it.

 Our Department prepares you by developing your appreciation of diversity, knowledge base about human behavior, social organization, culture, and social change.
 Our department also helps you develop valuable transferable skills that are useful in your everyday life and transferable to any job you obtain.

 - You will demonstrate a comprehensive understanding of the main subfields of sociology through proficient performance in statistics, research methods, theory, demography, deviant behavior, social institutions, and social inequality/social processes.

 - You will demonstrate application of sociological theories to various social issues.

 - You will implement important components of the research process by designing a research project.